Gravitational lensing study of cold dark matter led galactic halo: Introduction

 The space-time geometry of galactic halo in presence of dark matter is a very relevant issue.
 Besides the study of the effects of gravitational interactions in the galactic halo region it also offers the possibility of cross-verification of the existence of dark matter itself through different local gravitational phenomena such as gravitational lensing, gravitational time delay \cite{sar16}, time advancement \cite{bha10, gho15, gho19} etc. A naive Newtonian analysis suggests that the tangential velocity ($v_{\varphi}$) of rotation $\beta_{\varphi}=\sqrt{\frac{GM}{c^2 r}}$, where $\beta_{\varphi} = v_{\varphi}/c$, c is the speed of light, $G$ is the gravitational constant, $M$ is the total mass inside the radius $r$ of the galaxy and $r$ is the distance from the galactic center.
 The observed flatness of galactic rotation curves implies that $M$ is a function of $r$ that increases linearly with $r$.

 Several attempts were made to model dark matter halos in the general relativistic framework.
-In the Newtonian approach gravitational field is solely represented by gravitational potential.
-In the Newtonian concept, the matter density solely plays the role of generating the gravitational potential which can be completely determined by the observed rotation curve in the galactic halo region.
+In the Newtonian approach gravitational field is solely represented by gravitational potential, the matter density solely plays the role of generating the gravitational potential which can be completely determined by the observed rotation curve in the galactic halo region.
 In contrast, even in the spherically symmetric situation, general-relativistic analysis requires knowledge of two metric coefficients ($g_{tt}$ and $g_{rr}$), to completely describe the gravitational field of the galactic halo.
 One of the underlying reasons for such a difference is that in the general relativistic framework pressure also contributes to gravitational field unlike in the Newtonian approach.
 While the $g_{tt}$ can be obtained from the features of the rotation curve, additional input about the equation of state of dark matter is required to determine $g_{rr}$.